 Excerpted from the Unholy Rackett, a stellar music group discovered on Facebook.
-As I wished to share the info provided by the Unholy Rackett Facebook page to the Woodwind Forum I took some highlights from their Facebook page with the hopes they would be okay with the share.
-What a fab group.
+As I wished to share the info provided by the Unholy Rackett to the Woodwind Forum I took some highlights that was penned by Simon Rickard.
+What a fab group!

 The instruments shown in this photograph are both called ‘racketts’.
 However, they are only very distantly related to one another, and they never coexisted during the same historical period.
 Although superficially similar in appearance, they are as different from one another as a harpsichord is from a piano, a violin is from a viol, or a banjo is from a guitar.
 The fact that they are both referred to as ‘racketts’ today is a historical coincidence.